How to provide a good experience in the page editor

 window.
 If there are event listeners on those elements, the code in those listeners will not run.
 The issue with the above code is that the click handler will run on every click, which causes problems in the inline editor because it adds click handlers to the window element via React.
 Instead of listening for every click, it would be more appropriate to only add the click handler when needed — for example, after a user has clicked a button to open a side menu — and then removing the handler once the click has fired.

-Problems can also occur in CSS when using selectors that are generic like
+Problems can occur in CSS when using selectors that are generic like

 label.
-When possible it is preferred to use selectors that are specific to a portion of the webpage such as
+When possible, you should instead use selectors that are specific to a portion of the webpage, such as

 Avoid using !important tags